onecommons/vesper/doc/source/spec.rst

 Basic Grammar
 =============

 Below is simplifed representation of the JQL grammar (the formal grammar can be found :doc:`here <grammar>`).
 We'll go through each element and provide sample queries illustrating each feature of the language.
 The queries and sample results are based on the sample json used by the [tutorial] (which, btw, might be a better place to start learning about JQL).

+XXX: A JSONQL consists of a pattern that describes the JSON output.
+It can be a dictionary, a list or a simple value like a string.

 .. productionlist::
  query  : `constructobject`